-The NORAH scientists were unable to establish any statistically significant connection (Glossary "Significance") between aviation noise and learning to read in children with a migration background.
+The NORAH scientists were unable to establish any statistically significant connection (glossary "Significance") between aircraft noise and learning to read in children with a migration background.
 This result should not, however, lead to any hasty conclusions.
-The authors of the study suspect that it is due to a statistical effect: it is possible that there are so many factors confounded in this sub-group that it was no longer possible to reliably identify effects of aviation noise.
-The result certainly does not mean that children with a migration background are insensitive to aviation noise. corresponds to roughly one month difference in learning progress.

-If we look at only the children without a migration background, an increase of the continuous noise level by ten decibels led to a delay of $1.5\,$ months in learning to read.
+The authors of the study suspect that it is due to a statistical effect: it is possible that there are so many risk factors confounded in this sub-group that it was no longer possible to reliably identify effects of aircraft noise.
+The result certainly does not mean that children with a migration background are insensitive to aircraft noise.
+If we look at only the children without a migration background, an increase in the long-term energy equivalent sound level of ten dB led to a delay of 1.5 months in learning to read.
 This means that the difference between the children most exposed and the children least exposed in the investigation area was three months.
-Still unknown: the reasons for the reading deficit Up to now, researchers have not been able to explain exactly how aviation noise impairs the ability to learn to read.
+Still unknown: the reasons for the reading deficit Up to now, researchers have not been able to explain exactly how aircraft noise impairs the ability to learn to read.
 Some scientists suspect that the noise exposure has an effect on the development of the so-called precursor skills - skills that children acquire at a preschool age.
-This includes for example "phonological awareness", which allows us to identify the sounds in words, and good listening comprehension.
+These include for example "phonological awareness", which allows us to identify the sounds in words, and good listening comprehension.
 NORAH Study examined this thesis.
-The result: the scientists were unable to identify any link between aviation noise and the precursor skills.
-THE QUALITY OF LIFE OF THE CHILDREN IN THE RHINE-MAIN REGION The NORAH-scientists were not only interested in the reading performances, but also in the general health and quality of life of the children.
-The questions they asked the children and their parents concerned, for example, the sleep quality or the mental and physical wellbeing.
+The result: the scientists were unable to identify any link between aircraft noise and the precursor skills.
+THE QUALITY OF LIFE OF THE CHILDREN IN THE RHINE-MAIN REGION The NORAH scientists were not only interested in the reading performances, but also in the general health and quality of life of the children.
+The questions they asked the children and their parents concerned, for example, sleep quality or mental and physical well-being.
 The results show that the quality of life of the children in the investigation area is generally very high.
-The children and parents with relatively high exposure to aviation noise, however, assessed the health and quality of life of the children as slightly poorer than those with low exposure.
-Although the difference is small, it is statistically significant (Glossary "Significance"): with an increase of the aviation noise by ten decibels, the quality of life fell on the three to five-point assessment scales by an average of 0.1 scale points.
+The children and parents with relatively high exposure to aircraft noise, however, assessed the health and quality of life of the children as slightly poorer than those with low exposure.
+Although the difference is small, it is statistically significant (E glossary "Significance"): with an increase in the aircraft noise of ten dB, the quality of life fell on the three-to five-point assessment scales by an average of 0.1 scale points.
 No effects verified on precursor skills